danyaberezun/KEEPs/README.md

 # Compared to Scala implementation

-To implement it in Kotlin may be quite easier than in Scala as for each supertype of the type, Kotlin's generics may have only one value.
-For example, following code:
+To implement it in Kotlin may be quite easier than in Scala, as for each supertype of the type, Kotlin's generics may have only one value.
+For example, the following code:

 ```Scala
 trait A[+T]